Scottish Episcopal Church History

 Everyone still called him “The Canon”, though it was to be another ten years before he again became one.
 That Christmas letter in 1901 contained early signs of what was to come.
 He wrote - I hope to have a weekly celebration of the Holy Eucharist and to make this the Sunday morning service, carrying out in doing so the Apostolic custom of having the “Breaking of Bread” as the chief Sunday service, in other words the Lord’s own service on the Lord’s Day.

-His thinking was way ahead of his time, although it would fit in well with what is now the recognised way of the Episcopal Church, which – as he would have expected – has taken it further in the last 100 years.
+His thinking was way ahead of its time in northern Scotland, although it would fit in well with what is now the recognised way of the Episcopal Church, which – as he would have expected – has taken it further in the last 100 years.

 So from January 1st 1902 the Mission Chapel of the Holy Spirit was separated from the Cathedral and no longer a Dependent Mission became an independent one.
 Five years before the Canon came to Inverness a new chapel in Factory Street had replaced the original thatched cottage on the Maggot Green, but this was increasingly seen to be in the wrong place.
 The houses on the Maggot Green were being condemned to demolition as being unsuitable and the people who lived in them were migrating across the river.
 At a meeting of the congregation on August 16th 1902 the Canon put forward the suggestion that the Chapel be moved – and another sign of what lay ahead – to a site he had acquired at the corner of Lochalsh Road and Abban Street in Merkinch, and almost directly across the river from the Maggot Green.